jeffreykegler/Marpa--R3/README.md

 signed off on the Developer's Certificate of Origin, which is given below.

-All code contributed must be compatible with license of Perl version 5.10.1, which is the license covering the Marpa::R3 distribution as a whole.
+All code contributed must be compatible with the license as described above, which is the license covering the Marpa::R3 distribution as a whole.

 Copyright assignments are not required (or requested).
 All code